Managers' Pre-Season Guide...

 (ii).
 Don’t just leave it in his changing room.

 (5).
 Update your Squad Registrations per the Squad Registration Regulations.

 (i).
-Carry a copy of your latest Squad Registration Form as submitted to the League.
+Carry a copy of your latest Squad Registration Form.

 (7).
 Remember Each Weekend, as you leave your house on a Sunday Morning…

 (i).
 Home Teams - Referee's Contact Details (Name & Mobile Number).

 (iii).
 Match Card + RFU Reg Cards + Squad List + Matchday Regs.